dinoginger/Spotyverse/README.md

 !listen (int n) | Invokes async method, which lasts for (int n) minutes, and checks your Spotify discord activity, returning you simple analyzis in embed (NOTE : Your spotify must be connected to discord)
 !search (string search_request) | Returns basic request values, taken from Spotify WEB API.
 !test | A test command, but will show you what you listen to.
+!help | Just tells you what a douchebag you are in DMs.